9dots/tech-and-tape/precoder/level-1/lesson-plans/lesson-15/lesson.md

 <iconp type='question'>What colors should the next two circles be?</iconp>

 - [ ] **Model** completing the pattern and identifying the repeating sequence.
->> “In order to find the repeating sequence of the pattern, I want to look for the beginning and ending of a sequence.
+>> “In order to find the repeating sequence of the pattern, I want to look for the beginning and ending of the sequence.
+We can call the repeating sequence in the pattern the core.
 This example shows red, red, blue, red, red, blue.
-So the repeating sequence begins at red and ends with blue.
+So the core begins at red and ends with blue.
 To show this I will box the three circles starting at red and end with the blue one.”

 ![twenty-one](./images/slide-21.png)